zendad/k8-spinnaker/README.md

 # Spinnaker on Kubernetes

-Deployement  manifests of spinnaker on Kubernetes
+Deployement  manifests  and helm chart of spinnaker on Kubernetes